AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md

 ### Object metadata sync

-An Experience Manager fields that is mapped to Workfront portfilio, program, project, task, and issue fields update automatically when the field is changed in Workfront.
+An Experience Manager fields that is mapped to Workfront portfilio, program, project, task, issue, and document fields update automatically when the field is changed in Workfront.

 >[!IMPORTANT]
 >